VinEdw/blaster-pong/README.md

 The blaster has a five second cooldown.
 If you hit your opponent twice, you get a point for that round.
 If you get the ball past your opponent, you get a point for that round, regardless of lives.
 The first player to reach 5 points wins the match.
 Have fun! :)

+Here is the current link hosted by [replit.com](https://pong-withblaster.vincentedwards1.repl.co/).